-Click the “Pivot” button to create a pivot table of this report.
+Click the “Pivot” button to create a pivot table for this report.

 Feel free to customize the pivot table by setting up the pivot components: Primary dimension, Secondary dimension, Sort Type, Pivot by, Pivot metrics, as well as the buttons to view columns and rows.

 Once you’ve made the pivot table you want, you can follow the usual exporting flow (click the “Export” button and select the format).